Sarawak Public Holidays 2017Today – 27 April 2017 – is not a holiday in Sarawak.

-This page contains a calendar of all 2017 Sarawak public holidays.
+This page contains a calendar of all 2017 public holidays for Sarawak.
 These dates may be modified as official changes are announced, so please check back regularly for updates.

 |1 Jan||Sun||New Year's Day|